emmabostian/FEM-design-systems-docs/lessons/animating-our-modal-exercise-solution.md

 title: "Animating our modal exercise solution"
 section: "Animating components"
 order: 56
+description: In this video we'll review the solution for animating components.
 ---

 First I extracted out the `useSpring` config to a function which will return our modal animation object.